Welcome to the Fugue Tutorials!

 pip install fugue[spark]

 If Spark, Dask, or Ray are already installed on your machine, Fugue will be able to detect it.
+Spark requires Java to be installed separately.

 Running the Code#